Nawaf-Code/Used-Car-Prediction-Project/README.md

 - `api/`: Contains the FastAPI backend application.
 - `server/`: Contains the Node.js server for database communication.

+## Software Architecture
+The project consists of three main components:

 ## Data

 The data used for this project was extracted from syarash.com using web scraping techniques.